 If you are using super-fine almond flour and you find that your dough is too dry and crumbly when mixing, add a little more coconut oil to the mix - one teaspoon at a time.

 I used the zest of 1 large orange.
-If you don't have one to hand, you can use 1 tsp of orange extract instead.
+If you don't have one to hand, you can use 1 teaspoon of orange extract instead.

 Do not thaw frozen cranberries before using them because they will go soggy and make the dough too wet.
 Instead, use them straight from frozen.